 You would think the email communication is only between you and the other individual(s), right?
 Well, unfortunately they’re not!
 In the past, clients have sent us sensitive information by email such as bank account numbers, social security numbers, and even passwords!
 They were taking a very big risk!
 How big?
 Let’s find out…

 Technology Continues To Evolve

 With technology constantly evolving, it’s presumable that would‐be hackers are constantly writing new code to aid in their continued hacking success.
 Intercepting unprotected emails going from point A to point B is another method they use as well.
 We’ve all heard the many reports of Yahoo email accounts being hacked.
-The last hacking fiasco just happened in December of 2016, where it was announced that over 1 billion accounts were compromised.
-That’s a lot of accounts!
+After their last hacking fiasco, it was announced that over 1 billion accounts were compromised as reported by the New York Times.
+That’s a lot of people!

 So how do emails get hacked?
 Well, one way is for hackers to intercept sensitive information contained in your email.
 They don’t even need a password to your email account to successfully do this.
 How can they do it?
 Here’s a trick they use…